thopra/styleguide/README.md

 # styleguide
-Implementation of kss-php intended to help quickly creating a styleguide
+Implementation of kss-php intended to help quickly creating a styleguide.
+This is still in very early development.

 ## Use composer to get the dependencies